How To Grow Your Business Using Instagram and Build Brand

 Hashtags can help put your business’ account in front of your target audience.
 Your customers search for tags related to your business all the time.
 Which means they’ll see what you post when you use them correctly.

 Once you’ve found hashtags related to your business and your area, use them in your posts.
-There’s a wide variety of hashtag categories, for simplicity sake, we will limit it to the main types.
+There’s a wide variety of hashtag categories, for simplicity sake, we’d limit it to the main types.

 - Mainstream – Overused tags with hundreds of millions of posts.
 Eg. #like #cute #follow.